google/zetasql/docs/approximate_aggregate_functions.md

 **Description**

-Returns the approximate top elements of `expression`, based on the sum of an assigned `weight`.
+Returns the approximate top elements of `expression`, ordered by the sum of the `weight` values provided for each unique value of `expression`.
 The `number` parameter specifies the number of elements returned.

 If the `weight` input is negative or `NaN`, this function returns an error.